joewil08/p2p-file-synchronization-group-3/README.md

     As of right now, this feature is not yet implemented and you are required to use the discover peer method.

+# P2P Architecture

+Peers discover each other automatically through broadcast and registration.
+Files are transferred directly between peers over TCP connections.
+Messaging and folder subscriptions are layered on top of the file sync core.
+Private file access is enforced via a trusted peer list (ACL).
+Folder changes are automatically detected and broadcast to peers in real-time.

+# Diagrams

 # FAQs & Support: